Sacramento State visits Northern Arizona following Glancey's 21-point game

 BOTTOM LINE: Northern Arizona faces Sacramento State after Sophie Glancey scored 21 points in Northern Arizona’s 83-67 win against the Portland State Vikings.

-The Hornets are 4-8 in conference games.
-Sacramento State has a 6-7 record against opponents over .500.

 Northern Arizona makes 42.4% of its shots from the field this season, which is 2.8 percentage points higher than Sacramento State has allowed to its opponents (39.6%).
-Sacramento State averages 6.3 made 3-pointers per game this season, 0.5 fewer makes per game than Northern Arizona gives up.
+Sacramento State averages 6.3 made 3-pointers per game this season, 0.5 fewer makes per game than Northern Arizona allows.

-The Lumberjacks and Hornets meet Saturday for the first time in conference play this season.
+The Lumberjacks and Hornets square off Saturday for the first time in conference play this season.

-TOP PERFORMERS: Taylor Feldman is averaging 16.7 points and 3.8 assists for the Lumberjacks.
-Glancey is averaging 18.6 points and 9.3 rebounds while shooting 52.4% over the past 10 games.
+TOP PERFORMERS: Glancey is averaging 17.9 points, 9.2 rebounds and 1.7 blocks for the Lumberjacks.
+Taylor Feldman is averaging 17.3 points over the last 10 games.

-Benthe Versteeg is averaging 11.3 points, 5.7 assists and 1.5 steals for the Hornets.
-Jaydia Martin is averaging 15.1 points over the last 10 games.
+Jaydia Martin is shooting 35.0% from beyond the arc with 1.6 made 3-pointers per game for the Hornets, while averaging 14.4 points.
+Versteeg is averaging 13.8 points and 5.8 assists over the past 10 games.

 LAST 10 GAMES: Lumberjacks: 8-2, averaging 80.7 points, 36.4 rebounds, 17.5 assists, 6.8 steals and 4.0 blocks per game while shooting 42.3% from the field.
 Their opponents have averaged 69.3 points per game.